NanoComp/meep/doc/docs/Scheme_Tutorials/Multilevel_Atomic_Susceptibility.md

 $$ D_0 \; (\textrm{SALT}) = \frac{|\theta|^2}{\hbar \gamma_\perp} \left( \frac{\gamma_{12} - \gamma_{21}}{\gamma_{12} + \gamma_{21}} N_0 \right) \approx 0.0916 $$
 where the term in parenthesis on the right-hand side is the definition of $D_0$ in normal units, and the additional factor of $|\theta|^2 / \hbar \gamma_\perp$ converts to SALT's units.

 Definition of the two-level medium involves the `multilevel-atom` sub-class of the `E-susceptibilities` material type.
 Each radiative and non-radiative `transition` is specified separately.
-Note here that internally, Meep treats `pumping-rate` and `transition-rate` identically, and you can use them interchangeably, but it is important to specify the `from-level` and `to-level` parameters correctly, otherwise the results will be undefined.
-The choice of these parameters requires some care.
-For example, choosing a pumping rate that lies far beyond the first lasing threshold will yield large inversion which is not realistic, as most physical devices will overheat before reaching such a regime.
+Note that internally, Meep treats `pumping-rate` and `transition-rate` identically, and you can use them interchangeably, but it is important to specify the `from-level` and `to-level` parameters correctly, otherwise the results will be undefined.
+Moreover, the choice of these parameters requires some care.
+For example, choosing a pumping rate that lies far beyond the first lasing threshold will yield large inversion, and thus large gain, which is not realistic, as most physical devices will overheat before reaching such a regime.
 (Meep will still produce accurate results in this regime though.)
 Additionally, choosing the total simulation time is especially important when operating near the threshold of a lasing mode, as the fields contain relaxation oscillations and require sufficient time to reach steady state.

 The field within the cavity is initialized to arbitrary non-zero values and a fictitious source is used to pump the cavity at a fixed rate.
 The fields are time stepped until reaching steady state.
 Near the end of the time stepping, we output the electric field outside of the cavity.